Steps in a Typical Deliberative Process

 - Prenatal care added to Medicaid, 1991

-- Expanded efforts to improve the state’s database on geology and groundwater, 1990
+- Expanded of the state’s database on geology and groundwater, 1990

 - Permanent school funding task force created by legislation, 1990